Estimated reading time: 5 minutes

 - There was an inability to make payments from other banks to the National Bank for this loan.
 This meant all banking would have to go through the National Bank only (or use Interac transfers to do things).
 This is also a shortcoming with the CIBC Student Line of Credit.

 - The online banking at National Bank never really worked correctly for my daughter.
 She had to keep calling their on-line help folks to get access to the account.
 This was just to see what the balance was on the account.
-This happened every time she tried to access the account, and each time she would ask, “So with the information you have just given me, I can get access to my account”, and the help line person would say “Yes”.
-It worked that time, and then the next time, she had to call back in, because it would not let her in.
+This happened every time she tried to access the account.
+Each time, she would ask, “You have just given me information.
+Can I access my account now?”
+The help line person would say “Yes.”
+It worked that time.
+The next time, she had to call back in.
+It would not let her in.

 Good Reasons to Change Banks

 Thanks to a great deal of frustration and confusion lead to my daughter changing her accounts over to CIBC.
-I was involved in the decision to change, as I am a student line of credit guarantor.
+I was involved in the decision to change.
+I am a student line of credit guarantor.
 As Michael James would say, I have a Student Line of Credit.
-The change of the maximum loan limit was the main reason, but the other frustrations certainly decided to change, a simpler choice.
+The change of the maximum loan limit was the main reason.
+However, the other frustrations also influenced the decision.
+It was certainly a simpler choice.

 Remember, never be afraid to change banks, especially if you feel that you are not getting a very good deal.
 Also, this is why student debt is so darn high.